-Rule Change: Open
+Rule Change: Completed

 AEMO considers that directions should be a last resort.
 They involve a resource intensive process and are not consistent with the principle in the National Electricity Rules that AEMO decision-making should be minimised to allow market participants the greatest amount of commercial freedom to decide how they will operate in the market.

-In proposing a new compensation framework for market suspension events, AEMO’s aim is to remove the incentive for participants to await a direction in order to be sure that they can recover their costs.
+In proposing a new compensation framework for market suspension events, AEMO’s aim was to remove the incentive for participants to await a direction in order to be sure that they can recover their costs.

 This rule change request was lodged together with another request relating to pricing during market suspension.
 The latter was considered urgent and was progressed using expedited processes.
 On 10 October 2017 the AEMC made a final rule that simplified the process for setting prices if the spot market is suspended.

 Note: Schedule 2 of the National Electricity Amendment (Participant compensation following market suspension) Rule 2018 No. 13 will commence operation on 1 October 2021 as a result of the amendments made under the National Electricity Amendment (Delayed implementation of five minute and global settlement) Rule 2020 No. 10.